ruomengd/ruomengd.github.io/_pages/about.md

 My research interest lies in integration of **reinforcement learning** with **foundational models**, aimed at advancing the capabilities within **AI4SE** and **AIOps**.

 **<font color="red"> I am currently exploring PhD positions for Fall 2025, and I am also interested in research internship or RA positions for Summer 2024.
+Please feel free to contact me at rmding@gatech.edu if you have or know of any opportunities that align with my interests.
 I am open to discussing potential opportunities!</font>**

 News